AnjalBam/bookshare-microservices/README.md

 # Bookshare Microservices
 It is a Microservices application.
 One of my side projects to practice and implement different concepts learnt about microservices architecture.

+## Feature Progress

+[x] Create two services: Auth and Store

+[x] the `auth` service will handle all the authentication and authorization

+[x] There will be individual database services for each service

+[x] Create an API gateway (in our case it is called `mool_dwar`) which identify services based on endpoints, and reroute the requests to the respective services

+[x] Create a message queue, we've used `RabbitMQ`, for asynchronous communication between the services

+[x] Establish a communication standard, or specifically message exchange format, to facilitate a seamless communication between the services.
+This will help make communication uniform across various services in future too.

+[] Create a communication between the auth and store such that, if a user is created in authentication service, it should create an entry in `Owner` model in the store service, which will treat and manage its own data there.
+This model is supposed to be in sync with the User table where both of them share the same `idx`.

 ## MESSAGE FORMAT

 Every application shall use a standard message format to broadcast events to the rabbit mq.